 Facilities Management at the University of Colorado Boulder has an opening for a Plant Operator in the Utilities Generation and Distribution unit.
 This is an excellent opportunity for someone who would like to play a role in updating our campus utility systems.
-The Plant Operator position will be part of a team that operates the District Energy Plant (DEP) and Satellite Plant systems for heating, cooling, and power generation at an advanced level.
-This person will oversee and operate the Utility Distribution (DIST) Systems, monitor equipment and maintain records of equipment operational status for turnover reports to the Lead Operator, and train lower level Plant Operator positions and new employees.
+The Plant Operator position will be part of a team that operates the District Energy Plant (DEP) and Satellite Plant systems for heating, cooling, and power generation at an advanced level; oversees and operates the Utility Distribution (DIST) Systems; monitors equipment and maintains records of equipment operational status for turnover reports to Lead Operator; and trains lower level Plant Operator positions and new employees.

 This full-time university staff position offers excellent benefits:

 - 15 paid sick days, 22 paid vacation days and 10 holidays a year

 - An employer 10% contribution of your salary to your retirement.

 Within Facilities Management, this position is located in the Operations department of the Power House and is responsible for the operation of Power House systems and equipment.
 The Power House is a co-generation facility consisting of two Combustion Turbine Generators and associated Heat Recovery Steam Generators, a condensing Steam Turbine Generator, High Voltage Switchgear, Conventional Boilers, Centrifugal Chillers and associated equipment.